anchore/syft/README.md

 If an image source is not provided and cannot be detected from the given reference it is assumed the image should be pulled from the Docker daemon.
 If docker is not present, then the Podman daemon is attempted next, followed by reaching out directly to the image registry last.

-This default behavior can be overridden with the default-image-pull-source configuration option (See Configuration for more details).
+This default behavior can be overridden with the `default-image-pull-source` configuration option (See [Configuration](https://github.com/anchore/syft#configuration) for more details).

-Simply update the syft config with `default-image-pull-source` to specify which source to use by default.

-#### Default Cataloger Configuration by scan type
+### Default Cataloger Configuration by scan type

 ##### Image Scanning:
 - alpmdb